-American Red Cross (ARC): ARC is supporting the activation for this Tropical weather event.
-ARC is staging relief supplies and bringing in resources for feeding and sheltering needs.
+American Red Cross (ARC): ARC is staging relief supplies and bringing in resources for feeding and sheltering needs.
 ARC has opened shelters and they can be located on the Red Cross Find Open Shelters website.
-To date, 1,140 meals have been served.
+To date, 2,800 meals have been served.

 Southern Baptists of Texas Convention (SBTC): SBTC and out of state partners are responding to recovery needs, primarily chainsaws, in Jasper, Spring, and Texarkana.
 SBTC is supporting a shelter at the Galveston County Fairgrounds with a shower unit.
-To date, SBTC has served 20 meals and has dedicated 190 volunteer hours.
+To date, SBTC has provided 26 showers and has dedicated 450 volunteer hours.